Spring Carpet Cleaning Tips

 Cylinder or Upright?

-My spring cleaning tips start with choosing a good vacuum cleaner.
+My spring carpet cleaning tips start with choosing a good vacuum cleaner.
 It is very important to choose wisely when buying a new vacuum cleaner.
 Vacuum cleaners are usually either cylinder or upright.
 Cylinder vacuum cleaners are easy to maneuver and good to use on stairs, upholstery and curtains.
 Whereas upright vacuums are better suited to larger carpeted areas.
 Wattage is important for cylinder vacuums as the dirt has further to travel through the vacuum hose.

 Bagged or Bagless?